New York State Student Aid

 • Complete and submit the Free Application for Federal Student Aid (FAFSA).

-• After completing your FAFSA, immediately start your state application to apply for New York state student aid.
+• After completing your FAFSA, immediately start your NYS Student Aid Payment application.

-• If you miss the state application link after finishing the FAFSA, you will receive an e-mail from NYS Higher Education Services Corporation (HESC) directing you to complete the application for NYS Student Aid.
+• If you miss the state application link after finishing the FAFSA, you will receive an e-mail from NYS Higher Education Services Corporation (HESC) directing you to complete the application here.

 • You must complete an application for New York state student aid every year in which you wish to receive payment for any state grants and/or scholarships.